Eisenwave/tccpp-articles/naming.md

 For example, `PascalCase` for classes, `camelCase` for variables/functions, `CAPS_CASE` for macros.
 The C++ standard library uses `snake_case` for almost everything, but many developers do not follow this style.

+The C standard library is a good example for breaking rule 4.
+It uses abbreviations extensively, which might harm readability (compare `strstr` `strtok` `strcspn`).

 ## See Also
 - [Short article on naming conventions](https://www.theserverside.com/feature/A-guide-to-common-variable-naming-conventions)